 Fiberglass fixtures are made by forming layers of fiberglass into the desired shape, then coating it with a gelcoat resin.
 These fixtures are lightweight and inexpensive, but they also have a low shine, are prone to stress cracks and fading, and typically do not have a smooth surface.

+Because of all these variables in size, in order to give you a bid for refinishing, we will need pictures and 3 measurements (length, width, and height).
 When taking these measurements, do not dip down into the tub.
-Instead, just measure straight across the tub from front to back for length; side to side for width; and for the depth, measure from the outside of the tub starting at the floor and go straight up vertically to the top of the tub.
+Instead, just measure straight across the tub from front to back for length; side to side for width; and for the height, measure from the outside of the tub starting at the bathroom floor and go straight up vertically to the top of the tub.

 We've been doing chip repair for homebuilders and homeowners across the Dallas/Fort Worth metroplex for many years.
 From hammers dropping into tubs, to soap dishes and towel bars falling off the wall, chips can happen in homes under construction, in homes just built, and in homes lived in for years!
 There is a $125 minimum charge for chip repair.